Level lowering on Siegel modular threefold of paramodular level: Mazur's principle for the paramodular Siegel threefold

 \subsection{Proof of the Mazur's principle}

 Now we come to the proof of Theorem \ref{Mz-principle}.
 We will prove the theorem by contradiction.
-Assume that we can not find such a $\pi^{\prime}$ in the statement of the theorem.
-This means that all the $\pi^{\prime}$ appears in \eqref{decomp} are ramified at $p$.
-We first prove a congruence relation on $\bigoplus_{x\in\Sigma}R^{3}\Phi(\mathbb{V})_{x, \frakm}$ under this assumption.
+Assume that we \emph{can not} find such a $\breve{\pi}$ in the statement of the theorem.
+This means each $\vec{\pi}$ appearing in \eqref{decomp} is ramified of type $\mathrm{IIa}$ at $p$.
+We first prove a Eichler--Shimura type congruence relation on the space of vanishing cycles